pat-jj/Awesome-Adaptation-of-Agentic-AI/README.md

     <img src="images/intro.png" width="100%" style="align:center;"/>
 </p>

 A curated list of papers on adaptation strategies of agentic AI systems.
-This repository accompanies the paper "Adaptation of Agentic AI".
+This repository accompanies the paper "Adaptation of Agentic AI" (Ongoing Work).

 **Cite this paper:**
 ```